 Research from the Journal of Pediatric, Maternal & Family Health

-Chiropractic reporting on improvement in a 3 year old with Pervasive Developmental Disorder reveals that chiropractic may play an important role managing children with such disorders.
+Chiropractic reporting on improvement in a 3-year-old with Pervasive Developmental Disorder reveals that chiropractic may play an important role in managing children with such disorders.

 “Research is revealing that there is a relationship between abnormalities in the spine, the nervous system, and the brain” stated Dr. Morgan Handt, the author of the paper.
 “Basic science research shows that the proper development of the brain relies heavily on proper structure and movement of the spine from an early age.”